Jozef Cywinski: Switzerland, 1994–2007

 In 1994, the Swiss Federation president, Mr. Schmidthalter, asked Cywinski to come to Switzerland and build a medical device business in Sion using the building that had originally been used for Switzerland's artificial heart program.
 Cywinski took over the building and constructed two ventures; Valmed Ltd and the R&D Institute of Medical Technology (ITM).
 At Valmed Ltd, Cywinski, as CEO and managing director developed and manufactured neuromuscular stimulators for physiotherapy and sports medicine.
 The Institute of Medical Technology was a non-profit foundation for R&D in new medical technologies.
 Within ITM he continued lecturing, conferences and publishing research in the field of neuromuscular stimulation with a particular focus on improvements in sports performance.
 He pursued his applied research interests with Professor Gerta Vrbova of University College London, Professors Olga Hudlická and Mary Brown of the University of Birmingham and Professor Oona Scott of Imperial College London.
 Together their research led to the fabrication of neuromuscular stimulators which successfully produced non-fatiguing muscle cell behaviour and increased muscle strength in healthy volunteers and children with muscular dysfunction.

 The Olympic Committee under Professor Samaranch and Patrick Shamash, MD approved the use of these stimulators for athletes as a natural (non-doping) means of improving muscle performance.
 Additionally, at the World Olympic Museum in Lausanne (2003–2004), Laurent River organized the exhibition 'Sports Performance et Equilibre' in which Cywinski's stimulators were exhibited.

 During this time in Switzerland some of Cywinski's projects and highlights included the development of stimulators for functional rehabilitation in cooperation with Professor Charles Gobelet, director of SUVA, a public sector insurer in Switzerland as well as the development of stimulators for skin rejuvenation which was performed in conjunction with Dr. Welli, the medical director of Clinique La Prairie (Clarins, Switzerland).
-In the years 1999 through 2005 he was invited by Jean-Pierre Rausis and Professor Herve Borland, Ph.D. to serve as one of the directors of the scientific board of the world-famous Dalle Molle Institute of Artificial Intelligence in Martigny, Switzerland.
+In the years 1999 through 2005 he was invited by Jean-Pierre Rausis and Professor Herve Borland, Ph.D. to serve as one of the directors of the scientific board of the world-famous Dalle Molle Institute of Artificial Intelligence Research in Ticino, Switzerland.

 Outside of Switzerland he was an associate professor of the Department of Health Sciences of the University of East London, UK.
 There, jointly with Professor Matthew Morrissey, he conducted research and doctoral thesis supervision to Dr. A. Man, who for her doctorate work used Cywinski's stimulator to reduce edema in legs.
 This work was subsequently published in the Journal of Sport Science and Medicine.
 His institute participated at the inter-university international research programs.
 This resulted in several publications in the field of electro stimulation.

 In 1996, he was invited by the Royal Society of Medicine in London to give a lecture on his research interests.